fhubin/solidity-trustee/README.md

 is working on the creation of a land register on the blockchain.
 The goal is to allow end-to-end real-estate deals to be made directly on the blockchain.
 Using a state approved smart contract that would behave like an escrow would be sufficient to exchange money against real-estate in a safe way.
-Dubai relying a lot on real-estate to insure his transition to a non-oil based economy
+Dubai relying a lot on real-estate to insure his transition to a non-oil based economy, the country is betting on the blockchain to fluidify its real-estate market as much as possible.

 I'm expecting a lot of synergies between the _Internet of Things_ (aka. connected objects) and the _Internet of Value_.
 Connected objects are more and more common and it is already possible for them to receive assets (think about a simple